bystrogenomics/bystro/perl/INSTALL.md

 The `.perltidyrc` gives the coding style and `tidyall` from [Code::TidyAll](https://metacpan.org/dist/Code-TidyAll) can be used to tidy all files with `tidyall -a`.
 Please tidy all files before submitting patches.

-Install tidyall, perltidy, and perlcritic like so
+Install tidyall, perltidy, and perlcritic like so:

 ```bash
 cpanm Code::TidyAll Perl::Tidy Perl::Critic